skelebro1/nordtube/README.md

 ## 📝 Note

-This is my **Personal** theme, there may be some things that you wont like.
+This is my **personal** theme, there may be some things that you wont like.
 You'll need to change that by yourself.

 ## 📩 License